C

 On high-carb days, increased carbohydrate intake replenishes glycogen stores, ensuring muscles have ample energy for intense workouts and reducing muscle fatigue.
 During low-carb days, glycogen stores become depleted, prompting the body to use fat as an alternative energy source [3].

-This cycle of glycogen replenishment and depletion boosts metabolic flexibility and promotes fat metabolism, which in turn aids in weight loss.
+This cycle of glycogen replenishment and depletion boosts metabolic flexibility and promotes fat oxidation, which promotes weight loss.

 Carb cycling benefits